simeononsecurity/simeononsecurity.ch/content/articles/securing-industrial-control-systems/index.en.md

 ### Importance of ICS in Modern Industries

 The automation of industrial processes through **ICS** has significantly improved efficiency and productivity in modern industries.
-It has helped enterprises streamline their operations by reducing manual intervention and increasing accuracy.
-Additionally, it has helped **reduce the risk of accidents** and improved the **safety of workers**.
+It has helped enterprises simplify their operations by reducing manual intervention and increasing accuracy.
+Also, it has helped **reduce the risk of accidents** and improved the **safety of workers**.
 With the integration of ICS, industries have been able to achieve **greater control and predictability** of their processes.
 This has led to better decision-making and the ability to **optimize processes in real-time**.
 The use of ICS has also enabled industries to **reduce their operational costs** by minimizing downtime and maintenance costs.

 ### Common Types of ICS